derrickstolee/stolee.dev/_posts/2019-10-27-mental-toughness-1.md

 > lens as an individual contributor software engineer.
 >
 > While the articles are usually focused on upper
-> management roles, I believe there are many parellels
+> management roles, I believe there are many parallels
-> with IC softwre engineers.
+> with IC software engineers.
 Our profession is very
 > intellectually demanding, there are always trade-offs
 > in every choice we make, and our mistakes are likely
 > to affect many people (customers or others in our